tarun22057/SPOTIFY-CLONE.io/README.md

 - Once you have your credentials, you can run the application by opening the index.html file in your web browser.

-- NOTE : The page will redirect backand froth between (login.html and index.hmtl) if you make changes or click any link
+- NOTE : The page will redirect back and forth between (login.html and index.hmtl) if you make changes or click any link

 # Web API